Masayoshi Son: Early life and education

 Masayoshi Son was born Masayoshi Yasumoto on August 11, 1957, in Tosu, Saga Prefecture to Zainichi Korean parents.
 Son's grandfather, Son Jong-kyung, a native of Daegu, moved to Japan during the Japanese colonial period where he worked as a miner.
 Son's father, Son Sam-heon, raised pigs and chickens, and illegally built the family home on land that was owned by the Japanese National Railways, which caused them trouble with the authorities.
 His father started an illegal sake business that eventually became successful enough for his family to become the first people in town to own a car.
 His family eventually moved out of the neighborhood so that Son could attend a better school.
-Throughout his childhood, Son's family refrained from using their Korean names, and Son passed as an ethnically Japanese person at school.
+Throughout his childhood, Son's family refrained from using their Korean names.
 He did however experience bullying and discrimination for his Korean origin and at one point contemplated suicide.

 Son idolized businessman Den Fujita, the founder of McDonald's Japan, and attempted to contact him multiple times to no avail.
 This culminated in Son purchasing a plane ticket to Tokyo and making an unsolicited appearance at the headquarters of McDonald's Japan, where he was able to speak to Fujita for 15 minutes.
 Fujita advised Son to begin studying English as well as computer science, and to move to the United States for education.
 Following this advice, Son dropped out of high school in Japan and, at the age of 16, moved to Oakland, California.
 He studied English at Holy Names College and graduated from high school in three weeks after attending Serramonte High School.
 He subsequently enrolled at the University of California, Berkeley, where he studied economics, graduating in 1980.

 He began his first business endeavours while still a student.
 With the help of some professors including Forrest Mozer, Son created an electronic translator that he sold to Sharp Corporation for $1.7 million.
 He made another $1.5 million by importing used video game machines from Japan, on credit and installing them in dormitories and restaurants.
-He also started a video game company called Unison World in Oakland.
-Later selling the company to an associate for $2 million, which was later acquired by Kyocera.
+He also started a video game company called Unison World in Oakland; he sold the company to an associate for $2 million, and the company was later acquired by Kyocera.

 Following his return to Japan, he decided to adopt his Korean surname Son for professional purposes instead of his family's Japanese surname Yasumoto.
 He encountered pushback from some of his relatives who feared to be exposed as Korean.
 For this action and other similar ones, Son is considered to be a role model for ethnic Korean children in Japan.